NBCUniversal: Ownership by Comcast (2011–present)

 In February 2013, NBCUniversal merged its two cable divisions, NBCUniversal Cable Entertainment & Cable Studios and NBCUniversal Entertainment & Digital Networks and Integrated Media, into one unit while moving out Telemundo and Mun2 to a new division, NBCUniversal Hispanic Enterprises and Content.
 The move also created the corporate-level position of executive vice president in charge of digital ventures.
 In July, the company placed NBC TV Stations and Telemundo's O&Os stations into a new division, NBCUniversal Owned Television Stations, with New England Cable News being transferred into NBC TV Stations.

+On December 16, 2015, Steven Spielberg, Jeff Skoll of Participant Media, Anil Ambani of Reliance Anil Dhirubhai Ambani Group, and Darren Throop of Entertainment One founded Amblin Partners, which would primarily focus on producing and distributing films and television using the DreamWorks Pictures, Amblin Entertainment, and Participant Media brands.
+On the same day as the company's formation, Amblin Partners announced that it entered into a five-year distribution deal with Universal Pictures by which the films would be distributed and marketed by either the main Universal banner or its specialty label, Focus Features.
+The Girl on the Train was the first film released under the deal, following the expiration of the former's distribution deal with Walt Disney Studios Motion Pictures with the release of The Light Between Oceans in August 2016.

-On April 28, 2016, NBCUniversal officially announced its intent to acquire DreamWorks Animation for $3.8 billion.
-Universal Pictures took over the distribution for DreamWorks Animation films after their deal with 20th Century Fox expired.
+On April 28, 2016, two days after The Wall Street Journal reported that NBCUniversal's parent-company Comcast was in talks with then-CEO Jeffrey Katzenberg about an acquisition, NBCUniversal officially announced to acquire DreamWorks Animation for a total of $3.8 billion.
+Universal Pictures took over the distribution for DreamWorks Animation films after its deal with 20th Century Fox expired, following the release of Captain Underpants: The First Epic Movie in 2017.
 The sale was approved by board members, but was subject to regulatory approval.
 On June 21, 2016, the acquisition was approved by the United States Department of Justice.
-On August 22, 2016, the deal was completed, and DreamWorks Animation is now a wholly owned subsidiary of NBCUniversal.
-This gave Universal Pictures distribution to both DreamWorks Animation and Illumination films beginning in 2019.
+On August 22, 2016, the acquisition was completed with DreamWorks Animation now completely owned by Universal Pictures.
+That allowed Universal rights to both DreamWorks Animation and Illumination films beginning in 2019.
+DWA's first film to be distributed by Universal was How to Train Your Dragon: The Hidden World.
+The company later sold its stake in A&E to Disney and Hearst, making it a 50-50 joint venture.

-On February 15, 2017, Universal Studios acquired a minority stake in Amblin Partners, strengthening the relationship between Universal and Amblin, and reuniting a minority percentage of the DreamWorks Pictures label with DreamWorks Animation.
+On February 15, 2017, NBCUniversal acquired a minority stake in Amblin Partners, strengthening the relationship between Universal and Amblin, and reuniting a minority percentage of the live-action DreamWorks Pictures label with its former DreamWorks Animation division.

 On February 28, 2017, NBCUniversal announced that it would acquire the remaining 49% stake in the Universal Studios Japan theme park that it did not own.

 On May 1, 2017, NBCUniversal announced that Sprout would be relaunched as Universal Kids on September 9, 2017.
-Universal Pictures' acquisition of DreamWorks Animation in 2016 would also be leveraged by Universal Kids to bolster its programming.
-Industry observers felt that the integration of DreamWorks IP with Universal Kids would help NBCUniversal establish a viable multi-platform competitor to other major children's networks (such as Paramount's Nickelodeon, Warner Bros.
-Discovery's Cartoon Network, and Disney Channel).

-On May 10, 2017, NBCUniversal announced that it had acquired Denver-based online platform Craftsy for its Cable Entertainment Group division.
+Universal Kids would later cease operations on March 6, 2025.